chartjs/Chart.js/docs/03-Bar-Chart.md

 These are the customisation options specific to Bar charts.
 These options are merged with the [global chart configuration options](#getting-started-global-chart-configuration), and form the options of the chart.

 The default options for bar chart are defined in `Chart.defaults.Bar`.
+The default options for horizontal bar charts are defined in `Chart.defaults.horizontalBar`.

 Name | Type | Default | Description
 --- |:---:| --- | ---